omidvosoughi/AutoML_Lab/README.md

-Today we are going to implement a complete AutoML system to find the optimal classifier for a given dataset
+implement a complete AutoML system to find the optimal classifier for a given dataset